harshulvijay/keyboard-navigation/docs/classes/KeyMap.md

 ▸ **mirror**(`keymap?`): `void`

-Mirrors map `m`, overriding the current one
+Mirrors map `keymap`, overriding the current one

-It basically sets the current map to a live reference of `m`
+It basically sets the current map to a live reference of `keymap`

 #### Parameters